PAPER CITY

 Duration: 80 min

 Tokyo-based Australian filmmaker Adrian Francis devoted seven years to assuring that the remaining survivors of the Tokyo firebombings on March 10, 1945 would not be forgotten.
-Expertly weaving together harrowing testimonies, rarely seen archival footage and modern-day advocacy, he created Paper City: Memories of the Tokyo Firebombing in 2022, a film that explores trauma, remembrance and the state’s role as gatekeepers of history.
-Marking the 80th anniversary of the atrocity, as well as the anniversary of war’s end, the film is being revived with English subtitles in theaters.
+His Paper City: Memories of the Tokyo Firebombing expertly weaves together harrowing testimonies, rarely seen archival footage and modern-day advocacy, exploring trauma, remembrance and the state’s role as gatekeepers of history.
+Marking the 81st anniversary of the atrocity, as well as the anniversary of war’s end, the film is being revived with English subtitles in theaters.
 It is absolutely essential viewing.

 If you’ve spent any time in Tokyo or as a student of history, the tragic events of March 10, 1945 are known to you.
 But too few realize what happened in the aftermath of the most destructive air raid in history.